laataiasu/laataiasu.github.io/content/post/2021-02-15-bitcoin-breaking-bad/index.md

 It is hard to demand liberal people for the responsibility.
 It could be used for a lot of illegal activities like drug selling, money laundering, and any other things anonymously, even though I don't know if cyber police could trace the activities (I haven't read more about that, but there are many journals and scientific articles written about it on <https://scholar.google.com/> ).

-From crypto traders or a deceitful group of people that has intention to pump and dump and want to gain profit instantly could make the value of the currency highly by spreading fake news about the hype of the coin so that the value of the coin becomes speculative.
+From [[Trading|crypto traders]] or a deceitful group of people that has intention to pump and dump and want to gain profit instantly could make the value of the currency highly by spreading fake news about the hype of the coin so that the value of the coin becomes speculative.
 So it is kind of hard to control it even though there's a liquidity effort from the exchange but still I think it is hard to strive for game theory because there must be someone cheating to manipulate the market and so on to their personal benefit.

 Not only that, the cryptocurrency that has a pseudonymous characteristic could make the process of transferring something become unknown for the world.
 It means when you are developing some illegal things or something that is really dangerous and you want to maximize your profit, you could finance your businesses anonymously.